How to Get Rid of Sunburns

 It’s tea time for sunburn relief.
 Yes, you can use tea to get rid of sunburns.
-Tea has theobromine, tannic acid and catechins that remove heat from sunburn and prevents and repairs skin damage.
+Tea has theobromine, tannic acid, and catechins that remove heat from sunburn and prevents and repair skin damage.

 Or you can cool your freshly brewed tea and apply it to the sunburned skin using a clean cloth.
 This will balance the pH of your skin.
 You can also put mint leaves in your tea to get a cooling effect.

 It is often considered as the ‘burn plant’ because of its healing properties.
 The gel or sap of aloe vera has healthy plant compounds, antioxidants, and antibacterial properties which heals the skin.
 You can use aloe vera to treat sunburn, red and itchy skin.

 Aloe and cucumber, both have skin hydrating properties that heals the skin.
 You can apply this paste daily to get clear skin.
 Steps to prepare:

 a.
 Cut a cucumber into small pieces, and blend it to get a paste.

 b.
 Now, cut aloe vera leaf into two halves.
 Scoop the juice or sap using a spoon.